 VCE graduation depends on the satisfactory completion of the outcomes for each of the units that make up a student's course of study.
-These outcomes are specified in the Study Design, published by VCAA for each study and they describe the knowledge and skills required for satisfactory completion.
+These outcomes are specified in the Study Design, published by VCAA which describe the knowledge and skills required for satisfactory completion.